Oshlack/MINTIE/README.md

-# CrypticVariantFinder #
+# MINTIE #

 A pipeline for detecting differentially expressed cryptic variants in RNA-seq data.
-CrypticVariantFinder can detect canonical and non-canonical fusions, as well as fusions with novel sequence between the boundary.
+MINTIE can detect canonical and non-canonical fusions, as well as fusions with novel sequence between the boundary.
 The software is also able to detect insertions, deletions and small or large rearrangements in RNA.

 ## How do I get set up? ##